 After four years as a Modern Slavery Support Worker – running workshops for survivors of trafficking – I decided to train as a counsellor.
 My current role as a Girls’ Net mentor brings me full circle – working with pre-teen and teen girls and being immersed in the issues they face.
 Challenging Sexualisation, Sex Stereotypes and the Porn and Sex Industries, and advocating for up-to-date Healthy Relationships Education will always be a focus.
 Because it is cruel and reckless to leave kids to navigate the culture of sexting, photo-sharing and revenge porn by themselves, to leave hardcore porn to fill the Sex Ed gap.
 I’m a mother of primary and secondary school age boys.

-If you are interested in the Gender Equality policy I have written for pre-schools and primaries or booking my talks on Challenging Sex Stereotypes and Sexualisation, The Harm of Porn or Talking about Consent from primary age do get in touch on Twitter.
+If you are interested in the Sex Equality policy I have written for pre-schools and primaries or booking my talks on Challenging Sex Stereotypes and Sexualisation, The Harm of Porn or Talking about Consent from primary age do get in touch on Twitter.